tmitchel/NNClassifiers/README.md

         source pyenv/bin/activate

-2. Then, you must convert all root files to to HDF5 files which are easily loaded by the network.
+2. Then, you must convert all root files to HDF5 files which are easily loaded by the network.
+These files must be stored in the `input_files` directory.
 Files will retain the same name, but different extension.

         bash convert_root_to_hdf5.sh

-    This will convert all root files in the input_files directory into h5 files to be used by the network

 # Instructions for running the network